 The first to request planning permission is INEOS which has submitted an application for a plot of privately-owned land off Bramleymoor Lane near Marsh Lane.

-The survey area covers approximately of 35 sq miles in Derbyshire in the Bolsover and North East Derbyshire area.
+The survey area covers approximately of 35 square miles in Derbyshire in the Bolsover and North East Derbyshire area.
 Parts of Nottinghamshire and Rotherham will also be included in the survey which will help INEOS to gain a better understanding of the geology and rock formations below the ground to understand where shale gas might be located.
 This will help the company to identify sites where future shale gas development could potentially carried out.

 Subject to certain restrictions and giving us prior notification, planning permission is not generally required for the survey as government planning rules state it is 'permitted development'.